Exploring contemporary issues in sport and exercise

 In this study topic you have the choice to investigate either:

-Option A: Recovery strategies in sport and exercise.
-You will investigate the evidence behind a range of commonly recovery strategies in sport and exercise including ice baths, compression garments and massage.
+Option A: Beyond rest: the science of recovery.
+You will investigate the evidence behind a range of commonly used recovery strategies in sport and exercise including cryotherapy, compression garments and sports massage.

-Option B: Is there a place for early specialisation in some sports?
-This option will be of general interest but especially if you are working as a youth coach or in a school and explores the debate surrounding early specialisation in one sport as healthy way of progressing in sport.
+Option B: Early specialisation in youth sport: reviewing the evidence.
+This option will be of general interest but especially if you are working as a youth coach or in a school and explores the debate surrounding early specialisation in one sport versus sampling as a healthy way of progressing in sport.

-Choosing your topic and starting your enquiry – After the first three study topics you will begin working on your own independent investigation of a specific contemporary issue, which could include high-intensity interval training, concussion, nutrition and sleep.
-This study topic introduces you to these subjects and helps you to respond to an intriguing question using academic and media sources.
+Choosing your topic and starting your enquiry – After the first three study topics you will begin working on your own independent investigation of a specific contemporary issue, which could focus on a topic such as high-intensity interval training, concussion, nutrition or sleep.
+This study topic introduces you to a range of contemporary topics and helps you to respond to an intriguing question using academic and media sources.

-Preparing for Presentation This study topic will help you develop your presentation skills in preparation for a one-to-one presentation with your tutor.
+Preparing for Presentation – This study topic will help you develop your presentation skills in preparation for a one-to-one presentation with your tutor about your independent investigation.
 The skills you learn will also be useful in a wide range of professional roles in sport and fitness.

 There are no formal qualification requirements for this module.
 However, as it is a OU level 3 module it is recommended that you have completed at least one sport and fitness module before embarking on study in this area.